mossr/BeautifulAlgorithms.jl/README.md

 Consice algorithms written in Julia and formatted with [Carbon](https://carbon.now.sh/).

-Algorithms for machine learning, optimization, reinforcement learning, online planning, and decision making under uncertainty.
+Algorithms for machine learning, optimization, reinforcement learning, online planning, decision making under uncertainty, and sorting.
 All implementations are working and self-contained; refer to the [test cases](./test/).

 ```julia
 ] add http://github.com/mossr/BeautifulAlgorithms.jl